Rent as a Share of Household Income

-2/ Cities like Miami, New York, and San Diego stand out, where rent consumes more than 40 percent of median household income.
-This level is often considered severe, leaving less room for savings, investments, and other essential expenses.
-Even cities like Los Angeles and San Francisco remain high despite strong local economies, highlighting the ongoing imbalance between income growth and housing costs.
+Miami, New York, and San Diego stand out, where rent consumes more than 40 / percent of median household income.
+At this level, households have less room for savings, investments, and other essential expenses.

 Dataset